 Drop, Cover and Hold during the shaking.
 Protect yourself from the earthquake first.

-As soon as the shaking stops, move immediately to the nearest high ground, out of all tsunami evacuation zones, or as far inland as you can.
+As soon as the shaking stops, move immediately to the nearest high ground or as far inland as you can out of tsunami evacuation zones.

 All of New Zealand’s coastline is at risk of tsunami.
 East Coast LAB's tsunami hīkoi week encourages people to learn and practice their tsunami evacuation route.